hay/chantek/README.md

 This will save every unique URL query to an configured cache.

+You can make only some methods cacheable, to do so, simply use a tuple instead of a bool

+    methods = ("search", "random")
+    CACHEABLE = ("search") # 'random' should not be cacheable

 ## Caching
 Currently there are two caching options: in-memory (this simply saves stuff to a dict), or [Redis](http://redis.io).
 Optionally, an expire timeout can be given in seconds.
 See the `config.py` file for instructions on how to configure your cache.